Utah's Film Industry

 2000s: Continued Growth

-In 2005, Utah created a small incentive program to remain competitive with new locations for filming movies outside of the state.
-Movie crews who filmed and spent money in the state could pay less in state taxes.
-In 2011, that was expanded into the Motion Picture Incentive Program, which still encourages projects to choose Utah today.
+In 2005, Utah created a small tax incentive program to remain competitive with new locations for filming movies outside of the state.
+Filmmaking tax incentives mean that movie crews who film in Utah (and thus spend money here) can keep more of the money they make from their work and pay less of it in taxes.
+In 2011, that small tax incentive was expanded into the Motion Picture Incentive Program, which is still an important part of why filmmakers choose Utah today.

 In 2006, Disney Channel filmed High School Musical in Salt Lake City and Murray.
 The iconic film was part of 27 Disney Channel movies shot in Utah because of its “anytown USA” look.
 The Sundance Film Festival also grew in prominence in the 2000s, becoming the largest independent film festival in the United States.